karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Lint — escape “>” in TSDoc for archive row printable
   - Escaped greater‑than in src/runner/run/archive/printable.ts TSDoc list to satisfy tsdoc/syntax.
   - Keeps lint clean (no warnings) while preserving comment intent.

+- Imports hygiene — adopt barrels in code/tests (phase 1)
+  - Exported runArchivePhaseAndCollect from the session barrel.
+  - Switched live-ui and archive-stage to import from barrels; updated a live renderer test to use the live barrel.
+  - Next: broaden adoption and run knip to confirm no deep subpath stragglers.